ooni/netx/DESIGN.md

 OONI experiments send and/or receive network traffic to determine if there is blocking.
 We want the implementation of OONI experiments to be as simple as possible.
+For this reason _we want to attribute errors to the major network or protocol operation that caused them_.

-At the same time, we want an experiment to collect as much low-level data as possible.
-For eample, we want to know whether and when the TLS handshake completed; what certificates were provided by the server; what TLS version was selected;
+At the same time, _we want an experiment to collect as much low-level data as possible_.
+For example, we want to know whether and when the TLS handshake completed; what certificates were provided by the server; what TLS version was selected;
 and so forth.
 These bits of information are very useful to analyze a measurement and better classify it.

-We also want to be able to change some configuration properties and repeat the measurement; e.g., we may want to configure DNS over HTTPS (DoH) and then attempt to fetch again an URL.
-Or we may want to force TLS to use a specific SNI.
+We also want to _automatically or manually run follow-up measurements where we change some configuration properties and repeat the measurement_.
+For example, we may want to configure DNS over HTTPS (DoH) and then attempt to fetch again an URL.
+Or we may want to detect whether there is SNI bases blocking.

-In this document we design a Go library that solves all the above problems by exposing to the user an API with simple replacements for standard Go interfaces, e.g. `http.RoundTripper`.

 ## Rationale